How Do I Transfer Data from Local Server to Cloud?

 CBackup is a PC backup software that rarely supports multiple cloud destinations.
 Users can automatically back up data, applications, etc. from local disks to mainstream cloud drives, such as Google Drive, Dropbox, OneDrive, etc., and can also use CBackup Cloud as a data storage location, which is more private and provides a large space with higher cost performance.

 Step 2.
-Click the Backup Tasks icon, click the New Task button, and select Local Files to continue.
+Click the Backup icon, and click Backup PC to CBackup Cloud.

-✎Note: If you want to move your data to the public cloud, you need to click My Storage > Add Cloud, select the type of cloud storage service you want to add (Google Drive, OneDrive, Dropbox, etc.), and then log in to your account to authorize.
-Then select Single Cloud in the Select Destination pop-up.
+✎Note: If you want to move your data to the public cloud, you need to click Storage > select the type of cloud storage service you want to add (Google Drive, OneDrive, Dropbox, etc.), and then log in to your account to authorize.
+Then select Sync > Sync PC to Public Cloud (or Backup > Backup PC to Public Cloud) to migrate data to cloud directly.

 Part 2.
 Migrate Data from Cloud to Cloud